Low-Dose CT Lung Cancer Screening

 • Counseling visit discussing benefits and risks (may be required)

-We verify coverage and handle any required pre-authorization.
+We verify coverage and handle any required pre-authorization steps with your insurance.

 What if the screening finds a lung nodule?